atolab/zenoh-web/content/blog/2023-10-03-zenoh-dragonite.md

 ./z_ping 64 --no-multicast-scouting -c lowlatency.json5 -e unixpipe/example_endpoint.pipe
 ```

-On our machine, the newly introduced experimental features for ultra low latency support reduce latency of ~30% as shown in the table below.
+On our testing machine (AMD Ryzen 7 5800X with 32 GB of RAM), the newly introduced experimental features for ultra low latency support reduce latency of ~30% as shown in the table below.

 ```
 | Protocol            |   5th Percentile |   Median |   95th Percentile |